 Find and Fix Leaks

-One of the most significant approaches to save water at home is to find and fix plumbing leaks.
+One of the most effective approaches to save water at home is to find and fix plumbing leaks.
 Indeed, even a little leak can signify large water losses whenever left unfixed.
 As per the EPA, the average household loses 10,000 gallons of water every year to plumbing leaks.
 This is enough to wash 270 piles of laundry.
 About 10% of homes have leaks sufficiently significant to cost them 90 gallons of water for each day,

-Fixing minor leaks like leaking valves, dripping faucets or worn toilet flappers, is a simple do-it-your-own work that doesn't need a plumber.
+Fixing minor leaks like leaking valves, dripping faucets, or worn toilet flappers is a simple do-it-your-own work that doesn't need a plumber.
 As indicated by the EPA, fixing these handily revised leaks can save you around 10% on your water bills.
 Even better, it prevents those little leaks from turning into large ones that could need a plumber to fix.

 In the Bathroom

 - Turn Off the Faucet.
-The EPA says a standard bathroom faucet runs at around 2 gallons per minute (gpm).
+The EPA says a standard bathroom faucet runs at around 2 gallons per minute (GPM).
 This implies letting the bathroom faucet run for a couple of moments every day while you shave or brush your teeth can cost you as much as 300 gallons per month.

 - Take Shorter Showers.
 A bathtub holds around 36 gallons of water, while a standard showerhead uses about 2.5 gallons of water per minute.
 That implies that as long as you keep your time in the shower to 14 minutes or less, a shower uses less water than a bath– and the shorter the shower, the more you save.
-By cutting your every day shower from 10 minutes to 5 minutes, you can save 375 gallons for each month.
+By cutting your everyday shower from 10 minutes to 5 minutes, you can save 375 gallons each month.

 - Switch Off the Shower.
 You can consume even less water in the shower by turning off the water when you don’t use it.
-One you've wet yourself down, you can turn off the water while you soap up, shave, or wash your hair, and afterward switch it back on to rinse off.
+Once you've wet yourself down, you can turn off the water while you soap up, shave, or wash your hair, and afterward switch it back on to rinse off.
 When you can turn off the shower water for only two minutes every day, you can save another 150 gallons per month.

 - Improve Showerhead.
-A change that costs somewhat more first off, yet also likely offers possible savings.
+A change that costs somewhat more first off yet also likely offers possible savings.
 Replacing your shower head to a low-flow can save you around 15 gallons of water during a brief shower.
-A brief shower with a low-flow shower head uses around 12 gallons of water; 1.5 gallons per minute, versus 24-64 gallons with other shower heads.
+A brief shower with a low-flow showerhead uses around 12 gallons of water, 1.5 gallons per minute, versus 24-64 gallons with other showerheads.